 Don’t make the mistake of underestimating how important technical documentation is to your company’s overall success.
 It is an essential part of communication and means that members of your team don’t literally have to be available every time someone has a question, whether that be a customer or a stakeholder from your team.

 You don’t have to approach technical documentation with a heavy heart – if you follow the steps we’ve outlined in this guide then you’ll be well on your way to creating content that is helpful for your users.
 They’ll be empowered to use your product and have more fun using it, which is exactly the goal of technical documentation.

 Technical documentation is documentation that describes how a product or service works.
-It is more developer-focused focused created to describe (in technical language) the use, functionality or architecture of a product, system or service.
-The documentation for a product or service delivered to end-users is referred to as user documentation.
+It is more developer-focused focused and created to describe (in technical language) the use, functionality, or architecture of a product, system, or service.
+The documentation for a product or service delivered to end users is referred to as user documentation.
 The user documentation is intended to help end-users understand and use the product or service.

 Documentation can be of two types: products and processes.
 Product documentation defines the product under development and gives instructions on how to use it.
 Process documentation, on the other hand, refers to all the content produced during the development process.